satya-ajayy/FlowX/README.md

 # FlowX
-FlowX is a scalable workflow executor that runs workflows in parallel, with tasks configurable to run sequentially or concurrently.
+FlowX is a lightweight and scalable workflow execution engine that runs complex workflows efficiently.
+It allows workflows to execute in parallel, while tasks within each workflow can run sequentially or concurrently based on configuration — offering full control and flexibility in automation.